fennel-ai/client/docs/pages/api-reference/operators.md

 :::

 :::info
-Fennel converts the schema of the RHS dataset to become optional during the join operation.
+For left joins, Fennel converts the schema of the RHS dataset to become optional during the join operation.
 This is because the join operation could result in null values for the RHS dataset.
 :::